Secondary liability: Liability of internet service providers (ISPs)

+In the future

 Future treatment of secondary liability by US courts is uncertain.
-Some cases and commentators have argued for broadening secondary liability through cost-benefit analysis, multi-factor balancing tests, or simply basing it on technical designs or business models.
+Some cases and commentators have argued for broadening secondary liability through cost–benefit analysis, multi-factor balancing tests, or simply basing it on technical designs or business models.

 The proposed EU directive would make aiding and abetting infringement a basis for liability.

 In light of the above, it is permissible to conclude that there is no consensus on this issue.